willegan/getvero.github.io/_articles/how-to-view-your-past-invoices.md

+---
+layout: articles
+title: How to view your past invoices?
+categories: "billing"
+---

-#How to view your past invoices
+# How to view your past invoices?

-To view a copy of your monthly invoices, select `Configuration > Account > Invoices.`
+To view a copy of your monthly invoices, select **Account > Invoices**.

-Each of our invoices can be printed as a PDF document.
+Each of our invoices can be saved as a PDF document.

 You can also add your physical address and Vero will render this on all past and future invoices.

-Under the Invoices menu you can also toggle monthly billing emails to your email address.
+**Note:** to receive the invoice by email monthly, set the billing email address in your invoice section.